FaridaAdamuMagaji/module-1/README.md

 -CSS3

 ## Features
--**Responsive Design**: The layout adjusts to various screen sizes.
+-**Responsive Design**: The layout adjusts to various screen sizes using media queries.
 -**Custom properties**: Used CSS variables to apply the correct color theme.
 -**Flexbox layout**: Refined styling to ensure better spacing and alignment.
 -**Modern typography**: used "Urbanist" and "Gilda display" to enhance visual appeal.